Where is Orange Coast UU Church located?

 Becoming a member means changing the way you see the church.
 It is no longer a place you visit once a week, but a place you call home.
 It’s yours.
 You own it.
 Sunday morning becomes less about being served and about serving others.
 You are now the host/hostess and you see the church as a place you want to be as welcoming as possible.

 If you are ready for that, then you are ready to explore membership!

 Who can I contact with other questions?

-If you would like to learn more about us in person stop by the Welcome Table after services, or contact the Membership Committee (membershipocuucorg?subject=More%20Info%20about%20OCUUC) or call (714) 556-2882.
+If you would like to learn more about us in person stop by the Welcome Table on Sundays or contact call us at (714) 556-2882.
 Let us know if there is anything more you'd like to know.